Full Metal Panic!: Fumoffu

 Full Metal Panic?
 Fumoffu! (フルメタル・パニック? ふもっふ!, Furumetaru Panikku?
 Fumoffu!) is a companion series to the anime series Full Metal Panic! by Kyoto Animation, and takes place between the first season and The Second Raid.
 Markedly different in tone to the first series, Fumoffu is based on the more comical short stories Gatou published alongside the main novels, emphasizing the high school romantic comedy aspects of Full Metal Panic! with often crude humor and focuses on the romantic tension between Sousuke Sagara and Kaname Chidori.
-It frequently parodies itself and anime stereotypes.
+It frequently has parodies of itself and anime stereotypes.
 None of the mecha combat or political intrigue, which characterized much of the original Full Metal Panic!, can be seen in the series.
 The only reference to the mecha aspect of Full Metal Panic! is the Bonta-kun, which is one of the most prominent parodies in the anime.
 Sousuke uses spare Bonta-kun costumes to make highly effective suits of power armor, but they look like teddy bears wearing army gear and can only say: "Fu" and "Mo" in different combinations.

 The Second Raid

 Full Metal Panic!
 The Second Raid (フルメタル・パニック!
-TSR, Furumetaru Panikku!
+TSR, Furu Metaru Panikku!
 TSR) is the direct sequel to the original anime series.
-It was produced by Kyoto Animation and ran for 13 episodes.
+It was produced by Kyoto Animation and ran for thirteen episodes.
 The series is based on the Ending Day by Day novels and takes place three months after the events that occurred in the Tuatha de Danaan at the end of the original Full Metal Panic! series.
 Mithril learns of a secret organization that has technology able to counter the ECS (Electronic Conceal System) mode.
 The organization, known as Amalgam, has access to Black Technology, which was obtained from the Whispered.
 Like the other intelligence agencies, Amalgam intends to obtain more.
 Sousuke's mission to protect Chidori is terminated by Mithril, instead leaving her in the care of an anonymous agent known as Wraith.

-There is a one episode OVA that takes place after Full Metal Panic!
+There is a one-episode OVA that takes place after Full Metal Panic!
 The Second Raid.
-It is a humorous stand-alone story.
-It focuses on the Captain of the Tuatha De Danaan: Teletha Tessa Testarossa, rather than the two main characters of the series.
-The OVA is based on short story Wari to Hima na Sentaichou no Ichi Nichi (A comparatively leisurely day of the squadron commander) in short story collection Dounimo Naranai Gori Muchuu (Helpless in the thick of it).
-The story is also told in chapters 13 & 14 of Full Metal Panic Sigma manga volume 4.

-Home video releases also included an "episode 000" and a 7-part Location Scouting in Hong Kong documentary.
-Episode 000 includes footage from various parts of the television broadcast episodes, but also includes new scenes.
-The Location Scouting in Hong Kong documentary includes various locations the television production staff members had gone to as inspiration for creating scenes used in the Hong Kong episodes, featuring appearances from the series producers, and commentaries from them.
+It is a humorous standalone story.